bcbio/bcbio-nextgen/docs/contents/development.md

 ```shell
 git clone https://github.com/bcbio/bcbio-nextgen.git
 ```
-There is a small wrapper script that finds the py.test and other dependencies pre-installed with bcbio you can use to run tests:
+There is a small wrapper script that finds the pytest and other dependencies pre-installed with bcbio you can use to run tests:
 ```shell
 cd tests
 ./run_tests.sh